lostpebble/koa-mobx-react-starter/README.md

 npm run build
 npm start
 ```
-Or for quick production testing `npm run buildstart`
+Or for quick production testing `npm run build-start`

 Before deployment to a production server, your code should always be built first- so that the default `npm start` can be used to spin up quickly.

 ## Some Extra Configuration Information

-~~I've used a file watcher built into WebStorm to automatically process my ES2016/2017 server code through Babel so that it always stays up to date and runs without much hassle on Node.
-This is configured in the IDE, but can also be achieved with many other methods of your choice (manually through `babel-cli` with the `--watch` option for example).~~
+I'm using the `babel-register` module which is required before any other server code and automatically converts any further requires / imports to ES5 javascript.
+This is for development purposes only (`npm run dev` ) - as recommended.

-Since the above method became more complicated upon trying to make my server files more modular and separated, I'm now using the `babel-register` module which is required before any other server code and automatically converts any further requires / imports to ES5 javascript.
-Once NodeJS officially supports import / export and async functions, this shouldn't be a problem any more.
+The server code (and the React code which is used on the server) is then built into the `/built` folder for production use ( `npm start` )